adityagi02/LeetHub-Safari-Extension/README.md

    c) Go back to safari menu->develop and check "Allow Unsigned Extensions.

-5. click on "AutoJoomer" logo in the panel left to link displayer.
+5. click on "LeetHub" logo in the panel left to link displayer.
 6. Set the required values, click "SAVE"

 DONE!!